Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * an IGES entity is an entity in the IGES normal sense.
   * a root entity is the highest level entity of any given type, e.g. type 144 for surfaces and type 186 for solids.
 Roots are not referenced by other entities.

-It is possible to learn more about the IGES interface from IGES User's guide
+It is possible to learn more about the IGES interface from <a href="user_guides__iges.html">IGES User's guide</a>.

-See also: our web site at E-learning and Training.
+See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @subsection OCCT_TOVW_SECTION_6_3 STEP

 The STEP interface reads STEP files produced in accordance with STEP Application Protocol 214 (Conformance Class 2 both CD and DIS versions of schema) and translates them to Open CASCADE Technology models.
 STEP Application Protocol 203 is also supported.

 The STEP interface also translates OCCT models to STEP files.
-STEP files that are produced by this interface conform to STEP AP 203 or AP 214 ( Conformance Class 2, either CD or DIS version of the schema) depending on the user's option.
+STEP files that are produced by this interface conform to STEP AP 203 or AP 214 (Conformance Class 2, either CD or DIS version of the schema) depending on the user's option.

 Basic interface reads and writes geometrical, topological STEP data and assembly structures.

 The interface is able to translate one entity, a group of entities or a whole file.

 Other kinds of data such as colors, validation properties, layers, names and the structure of assemblies can be read or written with the help of XDE tools - <i> STEPCAFControl_Reader</i> and <i> STEPCAFControl_Writer</i>.

 To choose a translation mode when exporting to a STEP format, use <i> STEPControl_STEPModelType</i>.